Create a Striped Panel with Stain and Plywood

 I am building the Restoration Hardware Inspired 1900s Boulangerie Table from The Design Confidential.
-(These plans can be found here.)
 The plans call for different pieces of wood as the main panels on the tabletop.
 In an earlier post, I shared my method of making the legs out of 2x4s.
 Today, I will share the method I used to create a striped panel with stain and plywood.

 - Oak plywood